Know Your Fighter: Oscar Marlow

 Favourite aspect of training or favourite session of the week, and why:

-Friday night sparring.
+Personal development and Friday night sparring.

 What are your greatest strengths as an athlete or a fighter: